Grants for Individuals

 Read more + applyJewellery Foundation Programme Support Grants

-£2,500 grants for aged 18 years or olderIf you’re on the Jewellery Foundation Programme, you could get up to £2,500 to help with travel, living costs, and more.
+Up to £3,700 grants for aged 18 years or olderIf you’re on the Jewellery Foundation Programme, you could get up to £3,700 to help with travel costs or additional equipment for your studies.
 Apply for a Support Grant and focus on what really matters - your training.

 Read moreGrants for Organisations